Stamp Duty Land Tax

 Administrative efficiency at point of collection

-SDLT is collected at the point of transaction through the self-assessment and conveyancing process, placing minimal administrative burden on HMRC.
-The duty is paid before registration of title at HM Land Registry, creating a natural enforcement mechanism: conveyancers have a professional obligation to ensure compliance, and evasion is therefore structurally difficult.
-The cost of collection relative to the £8.6bn raised in 2023–24 is very low.
-There is no requirement for annual valuation of the property stock, and the tax requires no ongoing administrative relationship between the revenue authority and the taxpayer once the transaction is complete.
+SDLT is collected through self-assessment at the point of transaction.
+The duty is paid before title registration at HM Land Registry, creating a natural enforcement mechanism; conveyancers have a professional obligation to ensure compliance, making evasion structurally difficult.
+Collection costs relative to the £8.6bn raised in 2023–24 are very low, and no annual valuation or ongoing taxpayer relationship is required.

 Concentration on high-value transactions

-The marginal rate structure ensures that the top of the value distribution contributes disproportionately to receipts.
-Transactions above £500,000, a small fraction of total sales volumes, account for a substantial share of revenues.
-This means the standard SDLT burden falls on a relatively small and asset-wealthy group of movers, which has a surface appearance of progressivity at the point of transaction.
-Surcharges on additional properties and non-resident buyers further concentrate the effective burden on those with significant property holdings or cross-border investment capacity.
+The marginal rate structure ensures high-value transactions contribute disproportionately to receipts.
+Transactions above £500,000, a small fraction of sales, account for a substantial share of revenue.
+Surcharges on additional properties and non-resident buyers further concentrate the burden on those with significant property holdings.

 Weaknesses